-Erin and Trent were first introduced to adoption when there was an announcement and a flier during a church service they were attending.
+Erin and Trent were first introduced to adoption when there were an announcement and a flier during a church service they were attending.
 Erin looked at Trent and asked if he had ever considered adoption, and he responded “Have you?”
 Erin indicated this was the first feeling they got that this might be something for their future.
-They shared that they didn’t know that adoption was for them just yet, but moved forward in faith until a door closed.
+They shared that they didn’t know that adoption was for them just yet but moved forward in faith until a door closed.
 They prayed a lot and really felt that this was something God was leading them to do.

 They started their adoption journey with a focus on international adoption from Uganda, where Erin had spent some time and fallen in love with the people and the country.
 Erin shared, “I think it was a lot more natural (and less scary) for some reason to think of adoption from Africa, than local foster-to-adopt.”
 However, after months of Ugandan paperwork, they felt that God was shutting the door to international adoption hard.
 But Trent had always wanted to pursue domestic foster-to-adopt, so they started looking into that.
-Through a friend they looked into a local agency and since most of their home study paperwork was already done, the approval process was really quick.
+Through a friend, they looked into a local agency and since most of their home study paperwork was already done, the approval process was really quick.

 Initially, their hearts were set on a sibling group of boys, since they already had two biological daughters.
 But God had other plans.

-After several calls from their agency that were not a great fit, Erin and Trent got a call with a sibling group of three girls.
+After several calls from their agency that was not a great fit, Erin and Trent got a call with a sibling group of three girls.
 Erin shared that “This felt so right.”
 With a lot of people praying for them, the decision was mutual among everyone and the girls were placed in their home.

 After fostering the girls for almost two years, the adoption was finalized in December of 2014.